hanxiaomax/Learncpp_CN/docs/4-15-Symbolic-constants-const-and-constexpr-variables.md

 }
 ```

-COPY

-This happens because `constexpr std::string` isn’t supported in C++17 or earlier, and only has minimal support in C++20.
+这是se `constexpr std::string` isn’t supported in C++17 or earlier, and only has minimal support in C++20.
 If you need constexpr strings, use `std::string_view` instead:

 ```cpp
 #include <iostream>